yury/cidre/README.md

 ## About

 This is personal research project.
-With this project I learn Apple SDK's and rust.
+With this project I learn Apple SDK's and rust and build new streaming app.